The Book of Galatians:

 Freedom in Messiah: 5:1-15

-Is Circumcision Necessary:
+Is Circumcision Necessary?

-Falling From Grace
+Fallen From Grace

 The Call to Freedom